George Floyd protests in the United Kingdom

-Protests were held across the United Kingdom following the murder of George Floyd, a 46-year-old African-American man, by police officers while under arrest in the United States on 25 May 2020.
+Protests were held across the United Kingdom following the murder of George Floyd, a 46-year-old African-American man, by a police officer in the United States on 25 May 2020.
 Immediately following his murder, protests and riots occurred in dozens of cities across the United States.
 Protests were staged internationally for the first time on 28 May, with a solidarity demonstration outside the United States Embassy in London.
 They took place during the UK COVID-19 pandemic.

 Overview

 Large protests were held across the United Kingdom, particularly in Birmingham, Liverpool, London, Manchester, and Newcastle.
 Many protests were organised by the Black Lives Matter (BLM) and Stand Up to Racism movements.
-As well as providing solidarity to protests in the United States, many of the ongoing protests in the United Kingdom were highlighting issues with racism faced from law enforcement in the United Kingdom and in daily life.
+As well as providing solidarity to protests in the United States, many of the ongoing protests in the United Kingdom highlighted issues with racism faced from law enforcement in the United Kingdom and in daily life.

 Many protests received endorsement and support from local councils and politicians, including in Liverpool and Oxford.
 The majority of protests in the United Kingdom were peaceful, although notable clashes between protesters and police occurred on multiple occasions in central London.
 There were also notable cases of vandalism of historical statues, including graffiti sprayed on the plinth of the statue of Winston Churchill in Parliament Square.
 In Bristol, protesters toppled a statue of 17th-century slave trader Edward Colston from its pedestal and then pushed it into the harbour on 7 June.
 Subsequently, the Mayor of London Sadiq Khan established the Commission for Diversity in the Public Realm in order to investigate whether statues on display in London were still suitable for the modern-day.
 The George Floyd protests in the United Kingdom were the largest outside the United States.

-The protests took place within the context of the COVID-19 pandemic in the United Kingdom, during which there were restrictions in place on public gatherings.
-Measured by COVID-19 death toll, the United Kingdom was at the time the third-worst affected country globally.
+The protests took place at a time in the COVID-19 pandemic during which there were restrictions on public gatherings.
+As measured by COVID-19 death toll, the United Kingdom was at the time the third-worst affected country globally.
 During the period of the protests in May and June, public gatherings were legally limited to a maximum of six people, all separated by 2 m, although police forces tolerated the majority of protests despite the restrictions outlawing them.
 Many protests attempted to follow social distancing, and some handed out masks and gloves to attendees, although there were still concerns that the protests could lead to a second wave of COVID-19 cases in the United Kingdom.